 It is perhaps a paradox that higher economic growth can cause an increase in relative poverty.
 This is because those who benefit from growth are often the highly educated and those who own wealth.
-In 1980s and 1990s higher growth in the UK and US has resulted in increased inequality.
-(1) However, it depends on how growth is managed; economic growth can be used to reduce inequality, for example the economic growth which occurred in the 50s and 60s helped reduce inequality.
+In the 1980s and 1990s, higher growth in the UK and US has resulted in increased inequality.
+(1) However, it depends on how growth is managed; economic growth can be used to reduce inequality, for example, the economic growth which occurred in the 50s and 60s helped reduce inequality.

 3. Increase in crime and social problems